rustunnel vs FRP — A Managed-Cloud frp Alternative Built in Rust

 • You already have a VPS and prefer full manual control over every aspect

-• You're building infrastructure where the tunnel server is one component in a larger system
+• You're building infrastructure where the tunnel server is one component in a larger system, and the config-file model fits how you already manage state

 When to Use rustunnel